bang-olufsen/bang_olufsen-hacs/README.md

 ## Getting Deezer URIs

-In order to find Deezer playlist, album URIs and user IDs for Deezer flows, the Deezer website has to be accessed.
+In order to find Deezer playlists, album URIs and user IDs for Deezer flows, the Deezer website has to be accessed.
 When navigating to an album, the URL will look something like: <https://www.deezer.com/en/album/ALBUM_ID>, and this simply needs to be converted to: `album:ALBUM_ID` and the same applies to playlist, which have the format: `playlist:PLAYLIST_ID`.

 Additionally a Deezer user ID can be found at <https://www.deezer.com/en/profile/USER_ID> by selecting the active user in a web browser.

-Deezer track IDs can currently only easily be found by playing the track on the device and looking at the extra state attributes, where it is shown with the key "deezer_track_id".
-Tracks do not have a prefix so the ID needs to be used directly.
+## Getting Tidal URIs

+To find Tidal playlists, album URIs and track IDs, the Tidal website has to be accessed.
+When navigating to an album, the URL will look something like: <https://listen.tidal.com/album/ALBUM_ID/>, and this needs to be converted to: `album:ALBUM_ID` and the same applies to playlists, which have the format: `playlist:PLAYLIST_ID`.
+Individual tracks can also be found by sharing the track and selecting the `Copy track link` method, which should yield a link with this format: <https://tidal.com/browse/track/TRACK_ID?u>, this can be played by extracting the track id `TRACK_ID`.

 ## Automations